roblim/zmk/docs/docs/behaviors/caps-word.md

 #### Shift List

-By default, caps word will apply the Shift modifier to alpha keys and `MINUS`.
-If you would like to override this, you can set a new array of keys in the `shift-list` property in your keymap.
+By default, caps word will apply the shift modifier to only alpha keys.
+If you would like additional keys to be shifted, you can set an array of keys in the `shift-list` property in your keymap.
 Any keys added to this list will both continue the word and be shifted.

-For example, to remove `MINUS` from the list so it isn't changed to `UNDERSCORE`, add:
+For example, to make caps word change `-` to `_` for typing constants in code such as `GPIO_ACTIVE_LOW`, add `MINUS` to the `shift-list`:

 ```
 &caps_word {
-    shift-list = <>;
+    shift-list = <MINUS>;
 };

 / {